 When discussing the Rothko print, CSA searched for the literal and tangible in the picture.
 CSB, however, engaged in analysis.

 Both cases used contemporary cultural colloquialisms in their speech such as ‘yeah’ and ‘like’, ‘man’ and ‘cool’.
 However, CSB’s talk swiftly moved between these cultural colloquialisms and Standard English while CSA’s remained in the colloquial and was tied to the immediate context When CSA discussed the comic strip, for example, their language was exclusively contextual, reliant upon knowledge of the pictures being described to elicit understanding in a third party.
 We could see this in terms of Bernstein’s original theory that users of the elaborated code have access to both restricted and elaborated codes whilst users of the restricted code have access to just that code; elaborated code users are equipped to move between codes easily (Bernstein 1973).
-Alternatively, as Maybin (2007) suggests children might ally or remove themselves from others through subtle shifts and cadences of speech within a social context.
+Alternatively, as Maybin (2007) suggests, children might ally or remove themselves from others through subtle shifts and cadences of speech within a social context.
 We might consider this alongside Bernstein’s codal theories in that while the latter might partly explain the embedded social foundation of their existence in a language community, children might also be aligning themselves to their peer groups and hence reinforcing their linguistic social positioning.

 CSA’s talk was heavily punctuated with pauses, ‘er’ and ‘you know’ and their language was often localised.
 Their choice of vocabulary was linked to their immediate experience and they used dialect, e.g. referring to the ‘slider’ (for slide) in the park, and mum doing the shopping at ‘Asdal’ (the south Bristolian idiosyncracy of adding the letter ‘l’ to words ending with an ‘a’).
 The children’s confidence in their assertions wavered when they were not talking about objects or events related to their immediate experience.
 This reflects Hasan’s theory of a ‘speech community’ (Hasan, 1973, p.266) where language is situated within the experiences and boundaries of the direct community in which one exists.
 Tizard and Hughes' (2007) study of conversations between mothers and daughters demonstrated, they claimed, how daughters of the ‘working class’ families were able to communicate but used speech associated with domestic contexts.
 It seemed that, in a similar way, talk by children in CSA was related to the local community, whereas CSB may have experienced talk in the home and elsewhere that exposed them to ‘…a wide range of general knowledge and information and extending their vocabulary’ (Tizard and Hughes, 2007, p.130).